Yu-Gi-Oh's Top 6 Monster Archetypes

 - For a high-risk, high-reward series, you'll find little better than the Gishki.
 Consider including some health regenerating cards (Solemn Wishes and Golden Ladybug work wonders) to keep your LP in a safe range.

-- Pendulum is sometimes criticized as overpowered, and these cards help explain why.
-I absolutely love the Qliphort series (although I'm glad that some are forbidden competitively).
+Pendulum is sometimes criticized as overpowered, and these cards help explain why.
+I absolutely love the Qliphort series (although I'm relieved that some are forbidden competitively).
 From their design (some sort of weird alien husks with different colored orbs?) to their effects to their ace monster, no other series has struck me like the Qli.

 - Nearly all are Pendulum cards, letting you swarm easily.
 Many are high level, and have awesome effects when Tribute Summoned (like Shell, who pierces through Defense and can attack twice each turn), but may also be summoned as Level 4 monsters with reduced attack if necessary.
 Plus, some have effects that activate when tributed; Helix destroys Spells/Traps while Carrier can return a monster to the hand.